 Faculty Lead: Carolyn Johnson, PhD

 The courses required for the certificate provide students with a background in the biologic, sociocultural, behavioral, and policy issues that impact the health of the MCH population.
-Programs will be conceptualized with a sensitivity to cultural diversity within a global context.
+The certificate is conceptualized with a sensitivity to cultural diversity within a global context.
 Students will be able to undertake the process of planning and evaluating community programs with a special emphasis on women and children.

-This certificate program is designed for current MPH/MSPH/MPH&TM/MHA students who are not pursuing the Master of Public Health in Maternal and Child Health.
+This certificate program is designed for current MPH/MSPH/MPH&TM/MHA students who are not pursuing the Master of Public Health in Maternal and Child Health (MCH).
 The certificate is a complement to degrees in other areas.

 Students who earn the Certificate in Maternal and Child Health will be able to: